 The AB Reading Series http://abseries.org/ is Ottawa’s reading series for sound, performance and experimental poetry.

 Ottawa native and current resident Kelley Tish Baker is a Creative Writing student in the University of British Columbia’s Optional-Residency MFA program.
 Her short play, Just Desserts, was recently produced for theatre festivals in Ottawa, India, New Zealand and Australia.
 Though she’s lived in Toronto and Montreal, she likes Ottawa best and is on a mission to convince the world that the city has much more to offer than just civil servants and snow.
-(Photograph courtesy the author.)subscribe to Ploughshares?
+(Photograph courtesy the author.)Might we be so bold as to suggest that you subscribe to Ploughshares?